mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/private-docker-registry/index.md

 enterprise: false
 ---

-To supply credentials to pull from a private Docker registry, create an archive of your Docker credentials, then add it as a URI in your service or pod definition.
-In DC/OS Enterprise, you can also [upload your private Docker registry credentials to the DC/OS Secret store](#secret-store-instructions) and reference it in your service or pod definition.
+To supply credentials to pull from a private Docker&reg; registry, create an archive of your Docker credentials, then add it as a URI in your service or pod definition.
+In DC/OS&trade; Enterprise, you can also [upload your private Docker registry credentials to the DC/OS Secret store](#secret-store-instructions) and reference it in your service or pod definition.

 <a name="uri-instructions"></a>
 # Referencing private Docker registry credentials as a URI